alengeorge-26/alengeorge-26/README.md

 ## I'm Alen George

 - 👨‍💻 I’m doing B.Tech from College of Engineering, Trivandrum
-- 🌱 Currently learning ML and Web Development
+- 🌱 Interested in Machine Learning and Web Development

  Technologies I Use